 - Co-author, Cut to the Core: Distilling Recent Decisions Interpreting Stern v.
 Marshall – Part II, ABI Bankruptcy Litigation Committee Newsletter (November 2011)

-Brandon is a member of the American Bar Association, the State Bar of Texas, the Dallas Bar Association, and the Dallas Association of Young Lawyers.
-He is also a Junior Associate of the Dallas Museum of Art, and he and his wife are members of White’s Chapel United Methodist Church in Southlake, Texas.
-Prior to joining Reid Collins & Tsai LLP, Brandon was an associate with Diamond McCarthy LLP.
+Brandon is a member of the American Bar Association, the American Bankruptcy Institute, the State Bar of Texas, the Texas Bar Foundation, the Dallas Bar Association, and the Dallas Association of Young Lawyers.
+He also serves on the board for the Dallas Regional Chamber Young Professionals, where he co-chairs the Policy Committee.
+He and his wife are members of White’s Chapel United Methodist Church in Southlake, Texas.